stolostron/cluster-templates-operator/docs/cluster-template.md

       server: 'https://kubernetes.default.svc'
     project: ''
     source:
-      #source is Helm chart but it can be anything supported by ArgoCD Application
+      #source is Helm chart, but it can be anything supported by ArgoCD Application
       chart: hypershift-template
       repoURL: 'https://stolostron.github.io/cluster-templates-operator'
       targetRevision: 0.0.2